How to Find a Co-Signer for a Personal Loan

 Cosigning is not for everyone, and that is perfectly okay.
 However, that does not mean you are out of options.
 There are other things you can try.
 You can try shopping around with other lenders.
 There are lots of lenders that give loans to people with bad credit.

 Secondly, you can try out securing a loan using your property as collateral.
 However, keep in mind that if you default on the loan, the lender will repossess the property.
-You can also ask your friends and family members or go to a credit union.
-They may be able to help you out with the loan better than banks or other lending companies.
+You can also ask your friends or family members or go to a credit union.
+They may be able to help you out with the loan more than banks or other lending companies.